teeminus/NoTouchScreenFirmware/README.md

 | [MKS_28_V1_0](binaries/MKS_28_V1_0)                      | NO     |
 | [MKS_32_V1_4](binaries/MKS_32_V1_4)                      | NO     |
 | [MKS_32_V1_4_NOBL](binaries/MKS_32_V1_4_NOBL)            | NO     |

+## Installation and configuration
+Check out the wiki for installation instructions and example configurations.

 # Further development
 This project is ment not to be BTT exclusive.
 To achieve this goal we need to move away from the BTT sources and on to a more flexible framework.
 If you want your screen to be supported, feel free to create a MR.